-- You're good in using C or C++ for embedded systems.
+- Ability to write in C or C++ for Embedded Systems

-- Experience in interfacing microcontrollers with analog and digital sensors.
+- Experience working on microcontrollers with analog and digital sensors

-- You've working knowledge of one or more communications protocols (e.g. USB, Bluetooth, UART, SPI, I2C)
+- Working knowledge of one or more communication protocols ( e.g. USB, Bluetooth, UART, SPI, I2C )

-- Experience in implementing firmware in bare-metal or RTOS environments
+- Experience implementing firmware in bare-metal or RTOS environments

-- Demonstrated capability in applying software best-practices to firmware designs
+- Proven capability in applying software best-practices to firmware designs

-As a HID firmware engineer, you'll be working on many of Apple's embedded input devices (touchscreens, trackpads, keyboards, mice, cameras, etc), you will bring up and debug proof of concept prototypes quickly.
-Architect, implement, and maintain complex firmware designs.
-Write clean, easy to understand, robust, and sustainable code tailored for embedded systems Negotiate, specify and document communication protocols, system states, and FW/SW feature requirements with the SW team.
-You will assist in selecting microcontrollers, defining power management strategies, and reviewing schematics with the HW team.
-Work with the QA teams to inform and shape their white-box testing.
+As a HID firmware engineer working on many of Apple's embedded sensors, you will be expected to: - Bring up new sensing chipsets and processors from initial specification to production - Work with cross-functional teams and lead technical opens to closure - Quickly debug and effectively close out system issues related to your firmware - Architect, implement, and maintain complex firmware designs - Write clean, easy to understand, robust, and sustainable code tailored for embedded systems - Negotiate, specify and document communication protocols, system states, and FW/SW feature requirements with cross-functional teams - Define power management strategies, and review schematics with the HW team - Collaborate with the QE teams to advise and develop their white-box testing

 Education & Experience

-- - Development experience on Unix, Linux, or Mac OS X is preferred.
+- - Development experience on Unix, Linux, or Mac OS is preferred